dnanexus/dxCompiler/README.md

 Before compilation, follow the steps below to preprocess these CWL files:

+1. De-localize all local paths referenced in the CWL: if the CWL specifies a local path, e.g. a schema or a default value for a `file`-type input (like the default path "path/to/my/input_bam" for input `bam` in [`bam_chrom_counter.cwl`](contrib/beginner_example/cwl_v1.0/bam_chrom_counter.cwl)), you need to upload this file to a DNAnexus project and then replace the local path in the CWL with its full DNAnexus URI, e.g. `dx://project-XXX:file-YYY`.

-1. Install `cwl-upgrader` and upgrade the CWL files to v1.2 (since they are not already):
+2. Install `cwl-upgrader` and upgrade the CWL files to v1.2 (since they are not already):

    ```
    $ pip3 install cwl-upgrader